Fresno Grizzlies Game Notes vs Lake Elsinore

 CAR"SO"N S"K"IPPER: Grizzlies southpaw Carson Skipper has been a strikeout machine over the past month.
 Skipper has made nine relief appearances spanning from April 25 to June 1.
 In that stretch, he has struck out 20 batters over 12 innings of work.
 He has fanned multiple batters in six of his last seven outings and seven of his last nine contests.
 Skipper was an 11th round draft pick by the Rockies in 2022 out of Auburn University.

 RITTER THE HITTER: Grizzlies INF Ryan Ritter sits among the Top 10 of the California League Hitting Leaderboard in six categories.
-Ritter ranks third in homers (12), tied for third in extra-base hits (20), fourth in slugging percentage (.515), sixth in total bases (87), tied for sixth in RBI (34) and ninth in OPS (.878).
+Ritter ranks third in homers (12), fourth in slugging percentage (.509), tied for fourth in extra-base hits (20), sixth in total bases (88), tied for sixth in RBI (34) and ninth in OPS (.870).

-SENDING A MESSINGER AT THE PLATE: Grizzlies INF Skyler Messinger has yielded seven singles over his last three games, which has culminated to three straight multi-hit contests (seven total).
-He is currently riding a personal-best four-game hit streak (.533), which includes eight singles, two RBI, two runs and one walk (all in the month of June).
-Messinger has reached base safely in 13 consecutive games dating back to May 19 at Modesto (14-for-40, .350)
+SENDING A MESSINGER AT THE PLATE: Grizzlies INF Skyler Messinger has yielded eight singles over his last four games, which includes three multi-hit contests.
+He is currently riding a personal-best five-game hit streak (9-for-17, .529), which includes nine singles, three RBI, two runs and three walks (all in the month of June).
+Messinger has reached base safely in 14 consecutive games dating back to May 19 at Modesto (15-for-42, .357).

 SUNDAY FUNDAY: The Grizzlies have won five consecutive Sunday games dating back to April 30.
 In three of those five wins, Fresno scored double digit runs.

-MAYBE WE DON'T WANT THE PITCH CLOCK: This season, the Grizzlies average the fastest 9-inning time of game in the California League at 2 hours and 23 minutes, which is seven minutes faster than the next team (Inland Empire).
-But, Fresno is 7-2 when a game lasts longer than 2 hours and 40 minutes (3-0 at home).
-Saturday night in San Jose, the Grizzlies beat the Giants 5-4 in 2 hours and 47 minutes, helping the stat.
+MAYBE WE DON'T WANT THE PITCH CLOCK: This season, the Grizzlies average the fastest 9-inning time of game in the California League at 2 hours and 24 minutes, which is six minutes faster than the next team (Inland Empire).
+But, Fresno is 8-2 when a game lasts longer than 2 hours and 40 minutes (4-0 at home).
+Tuesday night versus Lake Elsinore, the Grizzlies beat the Storm 6-5 in 2 hours and 49 minutes, helping the stat.

 Upcoming Probable Pitchers: